Albert-Gao/blog/source/_posts/what-is-a-closure-in-javascript-and-why-they-are-wrong.md

 ---
-title: What is a closure in JavaScript and why they are wrong?
+title: What is a closure in JavaScript and why most people have the wrong idea?
 tags:
   - closure
   - javascript